-A Chapter Analysis Answer Introductory Remark indicates that the Chapter Analysis listed in the Scripture portion will be used as the required answer to each part of the question.
+A Chapter Analysis Answer Introductory Remark indicates that the Chapter Analysis listed in the Scripture Portion will be used as the required answer to each part of the question.

-1. The Chapter Analysis listed in the Scripture portion is the final authority regarding what is an individual, geographical location, question, exclamation, parenthetical statement, or Old Testament Scripture.

-- 2. The Chapter Analysis Answer Introductory Remark must be used when each required answer is from the Chapter Analysis listed in the Scripture portion and the following rules apply: - a.
+- 1. The Chapter Analysis listed in the Scripture Portion is the final authority regarding what is an individual, geographical location, question, exclamation, parenthetical statement, or Old Testament Scripture. - 2.
+The Chapter Analysis Answer Introductory Remark must be used when each required answer is from the Chapter Analysis listed in the Scripture Portion.
+The following rules apply: - a.
 The question may be tied to a location, specific action, situation, or topic. - b.
 The question must require all the answers to be only from the Chapter Analysis. - c.
-The question must demand the entirety of a Chapter Analysis question, exclamation, parenthetical statement, and Old Testament Scripture as the answer(s). - d.
+When the question requires a question, exclamation, parenthetical statement, and/or Old Testament Scripture as the answer(s), it must demand the entirety of the required question, exclamation, parenthetical statement, and/or Old Testament Scripture. - d.
 The question must not be labeled with a Give a Complete Answer Introductory Remark. - 3.
 Quotation, Quotation Completion, Essence, and Essence Completion Questions do not have to follow the "Chapter Analysis Answer" rules.
-However, they may be labeled with the Chapter Analysis Answer Introductory Remark, and if so, must then follow all of the rules for the Introductory Remark.
+However, they may be labeled with the Chapter Analysis Answer Introductory Remark, and if so, must then follow all the rules for the Introductory Remark.